dkasuga/portfolio/resume_en2.md

 **OSS Development**
 - I've participated in some OSS projects, such as TensorFlow Graphics or Kaolin, which are 3D Deep Learning Library for TensorFlow or PyTorch.
+- I fixed some bugs about 3D dataset dataloader on [this pull request](https://github.com/NVIDIAGameWorks/kaolin/pull/199) to Kaolin, and [proposed](https://github.com/tensorflow/graphics/issues/213) a 3D Mesh class with some useful methods to TensorFlow Graphics and now I'm trying to implement it

 ## Experience
 **Microsoft Japan**<br>